 I also occasionally find what seems to be the opposite - artificially bumping a post further up the page.
 Here’s two examples: 15213371 and 15209377.
 Rank influencing in either direction also happens without an associated title or URL change, but automatically pinning such events down is a bit more subtle than my tools can currently handle.

 Moderators can also delete a post or indicate it as a dupe.
 The latter can be (and is) detected by my tools, but the former is indistinguishable from the user opting to delete posts themselves.
 In theory, posts that are deleted after the author is no longer allowed to could be detected, but this happens rarely and my tools don’t track posts once they get old enough.

 The users have some moderation tools at their disposal, too - downvotes, flagging, and vouching.
 When a comment is downvoted, it is moved towards the bottom of the thread and is gradually colored grayer to become less visible, and can be reversed with upvotes.
 When a comment gets enough flags, it is removed entirely unless you have showdead enabled in your profile.
-Flagged stories are moved to the bottom of the ranked posts even if you have showdead enabled, but can be seen in /new.
-Flagging can be reversed with the vouch feature, but flagged stories are very infrequently vouched back into existence.
+Flagged posts are downweighted or killed when enough flags accumulate.
+These posts are moved to the bottom of the ranked posts even if you have showdead enabled, and can also be seen in /new.
+Flagging can be reversed with the vouch feature, but flagged stories are almost never vouched back into existence.